New European Commentary

 Song of Solomon 1:2 Let him kiss me with the kisses of his mouth; for your lovemaking-

-That the woman should take the initiative in opening the story with a request to be kissed and talking about sex... would have been shocking in contemporary society.
 The Hebrew dodim specifically refers to sexual love.
 Song 5:1 is specific that they slept with each other.
 And she continues to be incredibly "forward" throughout the Songs, asking Solomon to sleep with her (Song 4:16; 7:13; 8:2).
 She proudly reflects: "I awakened you" (Song 8:5).
 This taking of the sexual initiative by the woman was an absolute deconstruction of the genre of romance songs.
 And she is presented as exactly the fulfilment of the loud and forward Gentile woman whom Solomon had warned against in the Proverbs.
 But he fell in love with her and slept with her whilst a young man, whilst writing such sober warnings against this.
 The purpose of Ecclesiastes and Song of Solomon is to give us an insight into the psychology of the person who knows God's truth who falls into sin.
 These books are really an insight into depth psychology.
+They are a spiritual autopsy on Solomon; that is their abiding value.
+There's nothing else quite like it in the Bible.
 And we who likewise know God's truth, who are also tempted to sin, find in them therefore a profound insight into our own likely psychologies and paths of temptation.

 Is better than wine-

 The criticism of Solomon for marrying foreign women also applies to his first marriage with the daughter of Pharaoh; besides marrying her, he married the others too, and the criticisms which follow are spoken in the context of both these actions.
 Yet Solomon married Pharaoh's daughter in his early days, before he asked for wisdom.
 This is another indication that Solomon did not start off well and then go wrong; right from the beginning he had this incredible dualism in his spirituality.
 The Talmud (Shabbath F, 56,2) records that “When Solomon married the daughter of Pharaoh she brought to him 1000 kinds of musical instruments, and taught him the chants to the various idols”.
-Even when Solomon was young, he evidently loved wine (Song 1:2,4)- which was later to be something he (temporarily) abandonned himself to.
+Even when Solomon was young, he evidently loved wine (Song 1:2,4)- which was later to be something he (temporarily) abandoned himself to.
 He had a child by an Ammonite girl one year before he became king (1 Kings 14:21)- so his relationships with foreign women cannot be put down to mere political alliances.
 If the Song of Solomon is about her rather than the Egyptian woman he married, one can only say that one early error, unrepented of, paved the way for his later disasters with foreign women.
 The Song suggests that he met the foreigner he married whilst walking alone in the countryside- which again proves it was a love relationship rather than a political alliance.
 The record later describes his building of store cities in the very language used of Pharaoh’s using Hebrew labour to build treasure cities (2 Chron.
 8:4 cp.
 Ex.
 1:11 Heb.).
 The influence of his father-in-law was deep, and lasted a long time.

 Song of Solomon 1:3 Your oils have a pleasing fragrance.
 Your name is oil poured forth-

 We are baptized into the Name of Jesus, and bear that Name in the eyes of men.
 The Hebrew concept of a name meant really a renown, an understanding of the person.
 The Bride comments that “your name is as ointment poured forth” (Song 1:3 AV), likening the name to the smell of perfume.
 The “scent” of a nation is likewise their reputation, the message they give out (Jer.
 48:11; Hos.
 14:7).
-We are the savour of Christ (2 Cor.
+We are the saviour of Christ (2 Cor.
 2:16), we bear His Name, and therefore anyone carrying the Name is thereby a witness to Him.

 Therefore the virgins love you-